Who can receive an installment between R$ 600 and R$ 3,000 today (21/07)? Check out how to make an inquiry

 - And ready! you will be in Emergency Aid 2022 consultation panel

-If you prefer, the consultation can also be made by telephone, through the number 111from Caixa Econômica Federal (CEF).
+If you prefer, the consultation can also be done by telephone, through the number 111from Caixa Econômica Federal (CEF).

 access to Emergency Aid Consultation Portal 2022 can be realized by clicking here.